SimonBlanke/Gradient-Free-Optimizers/README.md

 **Optimizer**: Implements the search strategy.
 Choose from 23 algorithms across four categories: local search, global search, population-based, and sequential model-based.

-**Search Space**: Defines valid parameter combinations as NumPy arrays.
-Each key is a parameter name, each value is an array of allowed values.
+**Search Space**: Defines valid parameter ranges and choices.
+Each key is a parameter name, each value is a tuple `(min, max)` for continuous, a NumPy array for discrete, a list for categorical, or a SciPy distribution.

 **Objective Function**: Your function to maximize.
 Takes a dictionary of parameters, returns a score.
 Use negation to minimize.